-- Exclude exposures not within the scope of the largest counterparty default (i.e. central governments, central banks, CCPs and other market infrastructures, counterparties explicitly guaranteed by the central government and intra-group exposures). - Calculate stressed CRR exposure by applying stress factors defined in the market risk scenario to all positions subject to CCR as defined in paragraph 224, under the adverse market risk scenario. - Calculate value of stressed collateral by applying stress factors defined in the market risk scenario to all collateral positions. - Rank counterparties by stressed CCR exposure net of stressed collateral, guarantees and credit risk mitigation eligible under the CRR.
+- Exclude exposures not within the scope of the largest counterparty default (i.e. central governments, central banks, CCPs and other market infrastructures, counterparties explicitly guaranteed by the central government and intra-group exposures). - Calculate stressed CCR exposure by applying stress factors defined in the market risk scenario to all positions subject to CCR as defined in paragraph 223, under the adverse market risk scenario. - Calculate value of stressed collateral by applying stress factors defined in the market risk scenario to all collateral positions. - Rank counterparties by stressed CCR exposure net of stressed collateral, guarantees and credit risk mitigation eligible under the CRR.
 The exposure has to take into account the change in the mark-to-market exposure to the counterparties, as well as the revaluation of the collateral. - Consider only the 10 largest counterparties in terms of stressed CCR exposure net of stressed collateral and eligible credit risk mitigation for the adverse scenario. - Identify the two most vulnerable counterparties of the 10 largest counterparties according to the following procedure: - Calculate an internal PD for each counterparty, this PD shall be the probability of default implied by the internal rating of the counterparty; - Calculate an external PD for each counterparty.
 This PD shall be the probability of default implied by the second lowest external rating available, constrained by the upper bound and lower bound on the Long-run benchmark PD values on Table 1 of Annex 1 of ITS on the mapping of the credit assessments to risk weights of External Credit Assessment Institution (ECAIs) (Commission Implementing Regulation (EU) 2016/1799).
-Where the implied external PD is higher than the upper bound for a given credit quality step, the external PD shall be capped at the value of the upper bound of the credit quality step.
-Where the implied external PD is lower than the lower bound for a given credit quality step, the external PD shall be floored at the value of the lower bound of the credit quality step;
+Where the implied external PD is higher than the upper bound for a given credit quality step, the external PD shall be capped at the value of the upper bound for a given credit quality step, the external PD shall be floored at the value of the lower bound of the credit quality step, the external PD shall be floored at the value of the lower bound of the credit quality step;

 Credit Quality Step Lower bound Upper bound

-1 0,00 % 0,16 %
+1 0,00% 0,16%

-2 0,17 % 0,54 %
+2 0,17 % 0,54%

-3 0,55 % 2,39 %
+3 0,55% 2,39%

-4 2,40 % 10,99 %
+4 2,40 % 10,99%

-5 11,00 % 26,49 %
+5 11,00 % 26,49%

 6 26,50 % 100,00 %

-- Assign a PD to each of the 10 largest counterparties as the maximum of either the internal PD and external PD; - The 10 largest counterparties shall be ranked in order of the assigned PD, from high to low. - The two counterparties with the highest assigned PDs shall be selected as the two most vulnerable counterparties. - Calculate the impact of the default of CCR exposures for each of the 2 most vulnerable counterparties.
+- Assign a PD to each of the 10 largest counterparties as the maximum of either the internal PD and external PD; - The 10 largest counterparties shall be ranked in order of the assigned PD, from high to low.
+If the same PD (the maximum between internal and external PD) is assigned to more than one counterparty, these counterparties with the same PD shall be ranked in order of resulting losses from the default of this counterparty, from high to low; - The two counterparties with the highest assigned PDs shall be selected as the two most vulnerable counterparties. - Calculate the impact of the default of CCR exposures for each of the 2 most vulnerable counterparties.
 This is equal to the stressed CCR exposure net of stressed collateral and eligible credit risk mitigation multiplied by the respective stressed LGD, netting the CVA impact on the P&L before application of the stress.
 The impact is floored to zero. - Calculate jump to default (JtD) loss for the two most vulnerable counterparties as the sum of JtD credit exposures in FVPL and FVOCI accounting categories multiplied by the respective stressed LGD. - Calculate the final impact of default by summing up the impact of CCR stress losses and the impact of the JtD losses for the two most vulnerable counterparties.